SamOllason/samollason.github.io/_posts/2025-05-15-thoughts-on-dotnet-10_3-previews.markdown

 categories: dotnet c# blazor
 ---

-I've been working with .NET at [Howden](https://www.howdengroup.com/uk-en) for about 6 months now and, after getting my head around whats available 'now' in .NET I have been looking to the future with what will be coming up in .NET 10 later in 2025, in particular those parts that are relevant for folks working with Blazor.
+I've been working with .NET at <a href="https://www.howdengroup.com/uk-en" target="_blank">Howden</a> for about 6 months now and, after getting my head around whats available 'now' in .NET I have been looking to the future with what will be coming up in .NET 10 later in 2025, in particular those parts that are relevant for folks working with Blazor.

 You can read about other previews here: [2025-25-03-thoughts-on-dotnet-10_1-and_10_2-previews]